This is an article from a blog by Peter Miles which refers to the time Emlyn played for Southend at Wembley.

 Southend United’s only ever visit to the famous twin towers of Wembley Stadium came in the most unusual of circumstances.

-Into the second half and the Blues nearly took the lead through Dickie Donoven.
-His first effort was a speculative long range effort which caught Blackwell off guard in the Orient net.
+Into the second half and the Blues nearly took the lead through Dickie Donovan.
+His first effort was a speculative long-range effort that caught Blackwell off guard in the Orient net.
 He was mightily relieved to see the ball just clear his crossbar.
-The a Donoven corner slipped out of Blackwell’s hands and was just about to cross the line when Ernie Morley managed to hook the ball to safety.
+Then a Donovan corner slipped out of Blackwell’s hands and was just about to cross the line when Ernie Morley managed to hook the ball to safety.